jepiqueau/jepiqueau.github.io/_posts/2023-08-26-Ionic7Angular-SQLite-CRUD-App.md

 ### Install New Ionic Application

- - Install the latest version of Ionic CLI and Cordova globally installed on your device, run the below command.
+ - Install the latest version of Ionic CLI globally installed on your device, run the below command.

     ```bash
     sudo npm install -g @ionic/cli